Welcome to Pikaland!

 I teach others the way that I hope to be taught – and so a lot of my lessons are based on personal experience.
 A lot of it is how I approach problem solving via creative thinking – a skill that I feel is lacking today, because we’re too focused on everything else.
 We need to re-focus on the important bits.

-Pikaland is a place where I experiment with my ideas, and where I can share the things I’ve learnt along the way.
+Pikaland is a place where I experiment with my ideas, and where I can share the things I’ve learned along the way.